churrinfunflais/similar-products-variants/README.md

   },
 ```

+*Notice that this block depends on the product context, so its recomended to declare it inside the product page contex.*

 ## Customization

 In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).